 Many of my cleaning products (and beauty products) contain essential oils.
 When used properly, they can be potent germ killers that are still safe to use around little ones.
-All essential oils are anti-microbial to some degree, but lemon and tea tree are the most frequently used for cleaning.
+According to my research, all essential oils are anti-microbial to some degree, but lemon and tea tree are particularly effective.
 Both of these oils have a wide degree of safety for all ages when used as a surface cleanser.
 When these essential oils are combined, they may provide powerful protection against a wide array of pathogens, including potentially E. coli, MRSA, and salmonella.

 Soap Is Safer

 The 2013 FDA decision to ban several antibacterial soap ingredients caused quite a stir!
 Their decision was based on a lack of evidence for the long term safety of these antibacterial substances.
 In collaboration with the EPA, they also found some potential risks of these chemicals.

 The official release also stated that evidence shows that at least for hand washing, plain soap and water is as effective as antibacterial soap when used correctly.

 Of course, disinfecting surfaces is important, especially when it comes to surfaces touched by raw meat.
 Other types of household cleaning also require a little more power than traditional soap and water.
 Still, to respect the levels of healthy bacteria in our home, I use any disinfectant sparingly.

 Castile Soap and Vinegar Are Not Friends

 I’m a big believer in the power of vinegar.
 A lot of cleaning recipes use vinegar as a disinfectant, but vinegar and soap do not mix when it comes to cleaners.
 Since this recipe for natural disinfecting wipes also uses castile soap to break down greasy residues, vinegar won’t work here.
 (Lisa Bronner, from the Dr. Bronner soap family, spells out why vinegar and soap don’t work together as a cleaner in this article.)